Global Warming Effects and Causes

 Global Warming as a Result of Greenhouse Gases

-Global temperatures depend heavily on the balance between solar radiation absorbed and the infra-red radiation released by the Earth.
+Global temperatures depend heavily on the balance between solar radiation absorbed into the soil and the infra-red radiation released back into the atmosphere by the Earth.
 The atmosphere around the Earth has the capacity to entrap any infra-red radiation coming directly from the Sun to the Earth keeping the global temperatures at the required level necessary for the survival of life here on the Earth.

 But human development and activities has increased the amount of harmful gases within the atmosphere to disturbing levels that nowadays the so called “greenhouse effect” is disturbing the balance of our planet as the atmosphere is prevented from reflecting most of the sun’s radiation back into space, thereby raising the surface temperature of the Earth.